-A. EMPLOYMENT FORMS TO BE COMPLETED
+1. EMPLOYMENT FORMS TO BE COMPLETED

-The following pre-employment forms must be completed before the employee may begin work for the City:

-- 1. Employment application form.

-- 2. Employee's withholding allowance (W-4).

-- 3. Immigration form (I-9), with accompanying identification.

-- 4. Criminal background check for full-time regular employees with financial access.

-- 5. Benefit forms.
+- 1.1.
+The following pre-employment forms must be completed before the employee may begin work for the City: - 1.1.1.
+Employment application form. - 1.1.2.
+Employee's withholding allowance (Form W-4). - 1.1.3.
+Immigration form (I-9), with accompanying identification. - 1.1.4.
+Criminal background check for full-time regular employees with financial access. - 1.1.5.
+Benefit forms.

-B. PAYROLL REPORTING SYSTEMS
+2. PAYROLL REPORTING SYSTEMS

-Reports of hours worked and time on and off the job must be completed in a timely manner in accord with procedures established by this policy and the treasurer's office.
+2.1.
+Reports of hours worked and time on and off the job must be completed in a timely manner in accord with procedures established by this policy and the Finance Department.
 Employee time reports shall contain a certification that it is a true and correct record of the employee's time and benefit usage for the time period covered and must be signed by both the department head and by the employee.
-For further information, see section 4.B.7 of this policy.

-C. DISTRIBUTION OF POLICY
+3. DISTRIBUTION OF POLICY

+3.1.
 At time of employment, each employee should receive a copy of the personnel policy.
 It is the responsibility of the employee to familiarize himself/herself with the contents of the personnel policy and to acknowledge its receipt.
 Voluntary acceptance of this policy and addendums are required for all City employees and officials, unless otherwise noted or rendered invalid by law.
 Periodic updates or changes shall be distributed and acknowledged.

-D. INTRODUCTORY PERIOD
+4. INTRODUCTORY PERIOD

+4.1.
 Employees of the City are subject to a three-month introductory period where employees must demonstrate their abilities to handle the responsibilities of their new position.
 The City uses this three-month period to determine if the employee meets the job requirements for which the employee was hired.
 During this three-month introductory period either the employee or the City may end the employment relationship at will, with or without cause or advance notice.